copperwater/xNetHack/doc/xnh-changelog-10.0.md

 ## xNetHack 10.0 Changelog

 This is a major version of xNetHack.
-It is based directly on xNetHack 9.1, and is a fork off the vanilla NetHack 5.0.0 release.
+It is based directly on xNetHack 9.1, and is a fork off the vanilla NetHack 5.0.0 release and subsequent bugfix development.

 The most recent upstream NetHack commit incorporated into xNetHack 10.0 is c22b21e.
 This changelog does not attempt to document upstream changes from the